cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

 1. Keep the current model.
 Useful for basic apps, but clearly suboptimal for applications with their own mechanism to disseminate transactions and particular performance requirements.
 2. Provide more efficient general-purpose mempool implementations.
-   This is an ongoing effort, but will take some time (and R&D effort) to come up with advanced mechanisms -- likely highly configurable -- which then will have to be thoroughly tested.
+   This is an ongoing effort (e.g., [CAT mempool](https://github.com/cometbft/cometbft/pull/1472)), but will take some time (and R&D effort) to come up with advanced mechanisms -- likely highly configurable and thus complex -- which then will have to be thoroughly tested.
 3. A similar approach to this one ([ADR110][adr-110]) whereby the application-specific mechanism directly interacts with CometBFT via a newly defined gRPC interface.